Aram-Vn/Face_detector_QT/README.md

 - Face detection using the Haarcascade frontal face classifier from OpenCV.
 - Real-time video capture and display.
 - Integration of Qt for the graphical user interface.
-- **Image Capturing**: Capture images of detected faces during video processing.
+- Abilite to capture images and save them.
 ---

 > [!IMPORTANT]